xminusone/Mod-Button-Bot/README.md

 !remove|Removes the content.
 !approve|Approves the content
 !report|Reports the content.
 Your name will be included in the report reason, along with any text following "!report" For example, "!report is this spam?" will produce a Moderator Report by the bot, with "yourname - is this spam?" as the report reason.
 !rule|Removes the content, and leaves a comment directing the user to the sidebar.
-A number may be added, to indicate a specific rule, for example, `!rule 5`.
+A number may be added, to indicate a specific rule, for example, `!rule 5` will result in the bot leaving a comment directing the user to look at Rule 5 in the sidebar.

 #Logging